“Teaching kids to count is fine, but teaching them what counts is best.” – Bob Talbert

 (4) ‘Peace is…’ Heart Mobile

-Get your students to write what peace means to them on one heart, then stick some colored streamers or crepe paper on the heart.
+Get your students to write what peace means to them on one heart, then stick some coloured streamers or crepe paper on the heart.
 Fan out the other heart templates at the top to create this gorgeous peace mobile to hang around your classroom.

 (5) Fingerprint Dove Display